Camm66/BinaryCalculator/README.md

 # BinaryCalculator
-A simple binary number calculator utilizing JavaScript.
+This program is a simple binary number calculator utilizing JavaScript and HTML/CSS

+### Operations:
+* Add
+* Subtract
+* Divide
+* Multiply

+## Instructions to run:
+Simply open the index.html file in your browser.